 Re-using your poultry litter for other purposes comes with many advantages.
 Re-using your litter helps to reduce the amount of useless waste that you would need to dispose of.
 This helps you to save time on disposal and also money.

-The re-purposing of poultry waste can also help to reduce odour problems, and large quantities will no longer need to be stored on site waiting for disposal.
+The re-purposing of poultry waste improves bio security and can also help to reduce odour problems, and large quantities will no longer need to be stored on site waiting for disposal.
 This will help to clean up the farm and improve overall organisation.
 Litter materials can be used from small scale poultry houses, as well as litter from large scale poultry producers.

 Poultry litter makes good use as animal feed for cattle and fish.
 There are many nutrients in poultry litter that are beneficial for cattle and are already present in their diet.
 Poultry litter can be mixed with cattle feed to bulk it out, or use as an alternative.
 This could help towards saving money on large amounts of feed.